 I always felt like Yamaha guitars were always underrated and under-appreciated.
 The Yamaha RevStar RS502T is an excellent guitar coming in at under $1000 price, without making compromises to the quality, design, sound, and versatility.

-As the other Yamaha RevStar that was featured in my list about electric guitars under $500, the RS502T provides amazing value for its price and if you haven’t had a Yamaha yet, you’ll constantly ask yourself why haven’t I tried earlier.
+Just like the other Yamaha RevStar that was featured in my list, the RS502T provides amazing value for its price and if you haven’t had a Yamaha yet, you’ll constantly ask yourself why haven’t I tried earlier.

 Looking at the design of the Yamaha RevStar RS502T, we can see that it has drawn inspiration from the classic cafe racer style motorcycles that have risen to prominence in the 1950s, and are now coming back with a bang, just like this amazing guitar.

-It features a mahogany tonewood body that has a maple top, and a mahogany neck that is set in the body.
+It features a mahogany body that has a maple top, and a mahogany neck that is set in the body.
 The design has a glossy finish and comes in various paint jobs you can choose from.
+In my opinion, electric guitars that have a mahogany body definitely deserve some recognition.

 Further on, this beautiful neck has a scale length of 24.75-inches with a radius of 13.75-inches at its thickest point.
-It features a rosewood fretboard with 22 jumbo frets with dot inlays.
+It features a rosewood fingerboard with 22 jumbo frets with dot inlays.

 One of the tonally expressive guitars on the market.